Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-\subsection{Multi-sensor bearings-only tracking}
+\subsection{Multi-Sensor Bearings-Only Tracking}

-The estimation of a target position and velocity based solely on angular measurements in clutter is a relevant problem that finds direct application in airborne radar and sonar in passive listening mode.
-In this example a single target is observed by a circumferential array of sensors that measure the bearing of the target with respect to their own position.
+Estimation in clutter of a target's position and velocity based solely on angular measurements is a relevant problem that finds direct application in airborne radar and sonar in passive listening mode.
+We propose an example where a single target is observed by a circumferential array of sensors.
+Each sensor measures the target's bearing with respect to its own position.

-We compare the performance of following filters: \begin{itemize} \item a multi-sensor EKF that performs a series of centralised measurement updates, taking into account each sensor in sequence; \item the Information Matrix Fusion filter \citep{Bar-Shalom2011}, that fuses distributed estimates (in parallel) into a global estimate using the Information Matrix form of the EKF; \item a bootstrap particle filter; \item a Gaussian particle flow; \item a scaled-drift particle flow; and \item a stochastic particle flow, Gaussian sum (SPF-GS). \end{itemize} As mentioned before, in order to work properly, both the Gaussian particle flow and the scaled-drift particle flow rely on a companion filter to estimate the covariance matrix correctly, according to Choi \emph{et al.} \citep{Choi2011} and Ding \& Coates \citep{Ding2012}.
-For this example, we used the multi-sensor (serial) EKF as the companion filter for the original particle flows.
+In this example, we compare performances of the following filters: \begin{itemize} \item multi-sensor EKF that performs a series of centralized measurement updates, considering each sensor in sequence; \item Information Matrix Fusion filter (IMF-EKF) \citep{Bar-Shalom2011} that fuses distributed estimates (in parallel) into a global estimate using the Information Matrix form of the EKF; \item bootstrap particle filter (SIR); \item Gaussian particle flow (GPF); \item scaled-drift particle flow (SDPF); and \item stochastic-particle-flow Gaussian sum (SPF-GS). \end{itemize} As mentioned before, in order to work properly, both the GPF and SDPF are implemented based on a companion filter that estimates the state covariance matrix.
+This is in accordance with implementations suggested by Choi~\textit{et al.} \citep{Choi2011} and Ding \& Coates \citep{Ding2012}.
+In this example we used the multi-sensor EKF as companion filter for both the GPF and SDPF.
 In contrast, the stochastic particle flow does not require a companion filter.

-The bootstrap particle filter, the Gaussian and scaled-drift particle flows, and the stochastic particle flow consider all measurements jointly according to a joint likelihood function described in the next subsection.
-The filters performance is analysed by computing the root-mean-square error (RMSE) of the estimates and the normalised estimation error squared (NEES) over 100 Monte Carlo runs.
-The original particle flows and the stochastic particle flow use 250 samples. {}
+The bootstrap particle filter (SIR), the GPF and SDPF, and the SPF-GS consider all measurements jointly according to a joint likelihood function described in the next section.
+Performance is analyzed by computing the root-mean-square error (RMSE) of estimates and the normalized-estimation error squared (NEES) over 100 Monte Carlo runs.
+All particle-based filters use 200 samples. {}

-\subsubsection{A multi-sensor bearings-only model}
+\subsubsection{A Multi-Sensor Bearings-Only Model}